 Please know that an ARM doesn't automatically reset higher either.
 The ARM rate is tied to an index + a margin.
 The index is usually the London Interbank Offer Rate (LIBOR).
 If LIBOR is lower during the year of the reset versus the year you took out your ARM, then your interest rate will actually be lower.

-5) Heads you win, tails you also win.
 Let's say you get completely unlucky after your 10/1 ARM expires and your mortgage rate goes up 2%.
 Further, you can't refinance to a lower mortgage rate because Treasury bond yields are high.
 This could actually be fantastic news.

 Things don't happen in a vacuum.
 The 10-year Treasury yield is a reflection of inflation and demand expectations.
 If the 10-year yield, and therefore mortgage rates are rising, that means inflation is elevated or expectations for inflation are also rising.